Abdulrahman-Tayara/get-it-di/README.md

 console.log(resolvedCar.name)
 // output: Car1
 ```
-By using this method, you'll get **the samce instance** of the class in each resolving call.
+By using this method, you'll get **the same instance** of the class in each resolving call.

 ## Interfaces: